From dreams to fire: how Aboriginal Australians shaped biodiversity

 “When we combined our genetic results with the geographic location of different words used to describe boabs, we were amazed.
 They matched perfectly,” Haripriya says.

-“This indicated that ancient Aboriginal groups from northwest coastal Kimberley were carrying the boab fruit with them as they moved inland and to other parts of the Kimberley.
+“This indicated that ancient Aboriginal Australians from northwest coastal Kimberley were carrying the boab fruit with them as they moved inland and to other parts of the Kimberley.
 In the process, they were sharing the names for boabs with other Aboriginal groups they encountered,” Haripriya adds.

 The boab is not the only case.
 Another interesting case involves toxic beans and songs.
 The black bean or bean tree is a large evergreen tree found in Queensland and New South Wales that grows up to 40m high.